 Check the INNER HALF of your right breast.
 When you reach the nipple, remove pillow and roll on to your back, remove your hand from your forehead and place this arm at a right angle (see drawing).
 Carefully check the nipple area using the same circular pressures as before, without squeezing.
 Then examine the remaining breast tissue using the up-and-down vertical strip pattern, until you reach the middle of your chest.
 Place your non-palpating hand down at your side, make a row of circles above and below your collarbone, working from your shoulder to your mid-line.
 Roll on to your right side and repeat these steps on your left breast, using your right hand.

 How to do a Breast Self-Exam Part 2: LOOK

-Stand in front of a mirror and look closely at your breasts in the following three positions, viewing from the right and left as well as facing forward.
-Check for changes in the following:
+Stand in front of a mirror and look closely at your breasts in these three positions.
+All three of these poses need to be viewed from the right and left as well as facing forward.

 Arms at your sides